bereilhp/querygit/README.md

 # querygit
-An AI-powered CLI that lets developers ask natural language questions about a Git repository’s history.
+An AI-powered CLI that lets developers ask natural language questions about a Git repos history.